Feds Slam Chicago for Abuses of Police Power

 “One of my highest priorities as Attorney General has been to ensure that every American enjoys police protection that is lawful, responsive, and transparent,” U.S. Attorney General Loretta Lynch said in a statement.
 “Sadly, our thorough investigation into the Chicago Police Department found that far too many residents of this proud city have not received that kind of policing.
 The resulting deficit in trust and accountability is not just bad for residents – it’s also bad for dedicated police officers trying to do their jobs safely and effectively.”

-The report says the investigation into the CPD and the Independent Police Review Authority began in December 2015 in the aftermath of the fatal shooting of black teenager Laquan McDonald by a white police officer.
-The release of police dashcam video spawned protests and forced the resignation of Chicago’s police superintendent.
+The DOJ announced it would look into both the CPD and the Independent Police Review Authority in December 2015 after the department came under intense scrutiny with the release of the police dashcam video showing the fatal shooting of black teenager Laquan McDonald by a white officer.
+The video sparked protests and the resignation of Superintendent Garry McCarthy.

 “Over the year-plus since release of that video, and while we have been conducting this investigation, Chicago experienced a surge in shootings and homicides.
 The reasons for this spike are broadly debated and inarguably complex.
-But on two points there is little debate,” the repot states.
+But on two points there is little debate,” the report states.
 “First, for decades, certain neighborhoods on Chicago’s South and West Sides have been disproportionately ravaged by gun violence.
 Those same neighborhoods have borne the brunt of the recent surge of violence.
 And second, for Chicago to find solutions—short- and long-term—for making those neighborhoods safe, it is imperative that the City rebuild trust between CPD and the people it serves, particularly in these communities.”

 The Justice Department says the trust between the city’s police department and its citizens “has been broken by systems that have allowed CPD officers who violate the law to escape accountability.”